Quick Answer

 Coast PX22Handheld315 lm~3 hrsAAIPX485g$12Budget backup

 This is one of the questions I get asked most — and it’s one I can answer from direct experience.
-As a certified Wilderness First Responder working alongside fire, EMS, and search-and-rescue teams in the Pacific Northwest, I see the same brands show up repeatedly in the field.
+As a FEMA-trained Wilderness First Responder working alongside fire, EMS, and search-and-rescue teams in the Pacific Northwest, I see the same brands show up repeatedly.

 Streamlight dominates fire and EMS.
-Models like the Streamlight Stinger series and the ProTac line are standard issue for many departments because they’re durable, reasonably priced, and available through institutional purchasing channels.
-The tail-switch activation is critical — first responders need one-handed, instant-on capability.
+Models like the Stinger series and ProTac line are standard issue for many departments because they’re durable, reasonably priced, and available through institutional purchasing channels.
+Tail-switch activation is critical — first responders need one-handed, instant-on capability.

 SureFire is the brand most associated with federal law enforcement and military use.
-When people ask “what flashlight does the FBI use?” — the answer has historically been SureFire, particularly models in the G2 and Fury series.
-SureFire’s reputation is built on absolute reliability and their use of CR123A lithium cells, which perform well in extreme cold and have a 10-year shelf life.
+When people ask “what flashlight does the FBI use?” — the answer has historically been SureFire, particularly models in the G2 and Fury families.
+Their reputation is built on absolute reliability and CR123A lithium cells, which perform well in extreme cold and have a 10-year shelf life.

-Pelican makes intrinsically safe lights rated for hazardous atmospheres — think fuel spills, gas leaks, or confined spaces.
+Pelican makes intrinsically safe lights rated for hazardous atmospheres — fuel spills, gas leaks, confined spaces.
 You’ll see these on fire apparatus and in industrial rescue kits.

-The common threads among first responder flashlights are: tail-switch activation (operable with one hand, even in gloves), CR123A or 18650 power (reliable performance across temperatures), and IPX7-minimum water resistance.
-These aren’t marketing features — they’re operational requirements.
+The common threads?
+Tail-switch activation (operable one-handed, even in gloves), CR123A or 18650 power (reliable across temperatures), and IPX7-minimum water resistance.
+These aren’t marketing features.
+They’re operational requirements.
 I’ve built my personal recommendations around the same principles.

 Best Emergency Flashlight for Your Car

-Your car kit has unique demands that your home kit doesn’t.
+Your car kit has demands your home kit doesn’t.
 A glovebox in direct sun can hit 140°F in summer.
-A trunk in January in Montana can drop below -20°F. Your emergency flashlight for your car needs to handle both extremes.
+A trunk in Montana in January can drop below -20°F. Your car flashlight needs to handle both extremes.

-Important warning: Do not store lithium-ion rechargeable cells (18650, 21700) in a hot vehicle without precautions.
-High temperatures accelerate degradation and, in rare cases, can cause thermal events.
+Do not store lithium-ion rechargeable cells (18650, 21700) in a hot vehicle.
+High temperatures accelerate degradation and can cause thermal events.
 Disposable lithium primaries are the safe choice for glovebox storage.

 Look for these extras in a car emergency flashlight: